on points. She isn't on the board.

 |

-Three seasons.
+Four seasons.

-Three kinds of suffering.
+Four kinds of suffering.

 Each race is its own battle.
 Together they determine who rules the frontier.

 Rugged, technical Hill Country terrain designed to test early-season limits.
-The most demanding course on the circuit — and it rewards you for it.
+The most demanding course on the circuit, and it rewards you for it.

 Texas Hill Country at the edge of summer.
 An unforgiving late-May sun that challenges the state's most serious endurance runners.